entrecode/ec.doc/doc/data_manager.md

 Parses a Float value out of a string.
 Keep in mind that the `.` is used as decimal point, not comma.

 ##### stringify
 Calls [JSON.stringify()](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) on the value, returning a string value.
+Note that calling JSON.stringify on Strings double-escapes the string.

 ##### replace
 Calls [String.replace()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) on the value.
 It is required to provide an additional property `__arguments` containing a two-element array with the search string or regular expression as first element, and the replacement as second element.
+Important: because of the JSON structure, Regular Expressions have to be supplied as strings.
+This means that special JSON characters (like `\`) inside Regular Expressions need to be escaped.
+Basically, things like `\d` have to be sent as `\\d` to work.

+##### uppercase
+Make all characters uppercase characters

+##### lowercase
+Make all characters lowercase characters

 #### Multiple modifiers
 Blocks with modifiers can be nested using `__value`.